 - Parking studies of communities ranging from downtown areas like Uptown Charlotte, NC to suburban communities like Armonk, NY

 - Numerous comprehensive transportation reviews for developments in the District of Columbia, including detailed coordination with DDOT

 - Development of transportation master plans for downtown, suburban, and rural communities throughout the country

 - Complete streets design plans for multiple residential corridors, including road diets and other roadway reconfigurations as well as the implementation of bicycle and pedestrian facilities

 - The development of a travel management plans (TMP) to balance parking demand and supply and better manage morning student drop-off traffic at multiple schools in the District of Columbia and other states

-Jim began his career in transportation planning at Wells + Associates.
-Since then he has managed multimodal services in the public sector, served public and private-sector clients in the transportation engineering and planning field, and most recently worked on large-scale public projects across the country while based in the New York City metropolitan area.
+Jim began his career in transportation planning at Wells + Associates before rejoining the firm in 2021.
+In the interim, he served public and private-sector clients in the transportation engineering and planning field across the country.

 Q + A